 In terms of ascribing a nature, it is worth deliberating, whether the decision passed by the EAr could be considered an award and most importantly the connotation of the word 'finality,' whether it covers all orders passed or the final adjudication which ends the dispute between the parties on substantial issues identified by the arbitrators and acts as res judicata.
-The distinction between the terms is that an award can be subjected to scrutiny by the courts whereas an order cannot be.
-The SCC and SIAC Rules, for instance, label the decisions as 'awards' and not 'orders.
-Whereas, the ICC Rules designate the decisions as an order.
-The Swiss
+The distinction between the terms is that an award can be subjected to scrutiny by the courts whereas an order cannot be.35 The SCC and SIAC Rules, for instance, label the decisions as 'awards' and not 'orders.'
+Whereas, the ICC Rules designate the decisions as an order.'
+The Swiss Arbitration Rules have a somewhat hybrid approach where the decisions can be given in the form of preliminary orders or awards.
+The question of enforcement of such a decision again depends on national laws and international conventions.
+The New York Convention stipulates that an enforceable award is a decision that is given by the arbitral tribunal, as per the arbitration agreement, and is both binding on the parties and final.
+However, there is no settled definition of what could be constituted as a final award.

-&lt;sup>33 Stockholm Chamber of Commerce Arbitration No. 2016/095; Supra note 24.
+34 Kompozit LLC v.
+Republic of Moldov, Stockholm Chamber of Commerce Arbitration No. 2016/095.

-&lt;sup>35 Craig Tevendale, Rutger Metsch, Procedural Orders or Challengeable Awards?
+35 Craig Tevendale, Rutger Metsch, Procedural Orders or Challengeable Awards?
 The English High Court Clarifies Its Position, KLUWER ARBITRATION BLOG (Nov.
 01, 2019), available at https://arbitrationblog.kluwerarbitration.com/2019/11/01/procedural-orders-orchallengeable-awards-the-english-high-court-clarifies-its-position/.